IKEE Rikako was destined for a life in the water.

 “Walking outside.
 Meeting people.
 Using my entire body to swim in the pool.
 These simple pleasures are all so precious, yet before my illness I took them for granted."

 “The other athletes who lost Tokyo 2020 must feel the same.
 The goal they'd been working toward suddenly disappeared.”

-And with 364 days until the Olympic Games, Ikee is encouraging all of us to find hope in the future, starting with Tokyo 2020.
+At the one-year-to-go event, Ikee was encouraging all of us to find hope in the future, starting with Tokyo 2020.

 “Imagine the world in a year: a world where the curtain is set to rise on the Olympic and Paralympic Games.